⚡ Save $500.00 on the NEW "Holy Grail" of Backup Power

 Root cellars

 Some folks use root cellars to store fresh produce.
 They keep food at a cool temperature with the proper amount of humidity.
-It’s similar to burying food to keep it fresh, as our ancestors did.

 Don’t wash dirt off after harvesting your produce.
 And you’ll want to keep space between your produce on shelves.